FF-Plugins-Archive/FileConverters/README.md

 You can find sample nodes and their usages in Plugins/FileConverters Content/BPs/BP_Template_FileConverters You need to open Plugins folder from "Content Browser" settings at the bottom of editor.

-*USER THIS IS NOT A RUNTIME IMPORT LIBRARY !
+*THIS IS NOT A RUNTIME IMPORT LIBRARY !
 THIS ONLY GIVES SELECTED FILE'S OR FOLDER'S PATH !
 *WE HAVE NECESSARY LIBRARIES TO IMPORT CAD FILES, SO WE USED THE IN OUR SAMPLE.
 *YOU NEED TO CREATE YOUR OWN MECHANICS TO USE (IMPORT) THAT FILES !